ksammut69/SOTCC_DD_Profiles/README.md

-PHP scripting specificly to produce dataloader files for SOT CC.
+PHP scripting specifically to produce annual direct debit dataloader files for SOT CC.

-Needs Folder name GeneratedProfiles to store the profiles ready for uploading.
-Otherwise copy and paste Profiles and ProfileItems from output pages.
+Needs Folder name GeneratedProfiles with write access to store the profiles ready for uploading.